terotests/jestBench/README.md

 #  Writing the test functions

-The test functions can be written or added in the options block
+Each test function will get a clean IFRAME to run at.
+The test functions can be written or added in the options block and the first parameter of the test function is the callback to report the results of the test ( can be anything ).

 ```javascript
 var options = {